 Day of the Dead is a traditional celebration for those that have passed, and the locals call back their loved one’s spirits.
 This celebration of ancestors also involves a huge party, where fireworks light up the sky and locals dance throughout the night.
 Invited into the house of a local family participating in the ceremonies, Ben discovers the rituals used during the festival, while learning more about this intriguing, multi-day holiday that's become a integral part of Mexican culture.

-For the Mexican people, Día de los Muertos (Mexican Day of the Dead) is a joyful and colorful way to honor their deceased loved ones.
-This is not Mexican Halloween but something much more deeply rooted in ritual and history.
+For the Mexican people, Día de los Muertos (Day of the Dead) is a joyful and colorful way to honor their deceased loved ones.
+This is not Mexican Halloween, but something more deeply rooted in ritual and history.

 Mexico isn't dangerous if you know what to look out for.
 Kidnapping, crime, drugs, scams, natural hazards, health and transport safety tips.